a-f-G-U-C/Meshtastic-ZPS/README.md

 ## Notes, issues and reflections
 ### Exclusive access to ISM radio
 Currently, the ZPS plugin expects to have exclusive access to the onboard ISM (WiFi/Bluetooth) radio.
-This makes it incompatible with network connected or phone-paired devices.
+This makes it incompatible with WiFi connected devices, but BLE-connected devices seem to keep working.
+To be clear, this comes as a nice surprise, rather than a promise.

 ### Physical limits
-We need to be honest with ourselves about the outer limits of what can be achieved.
+We need to have realistic expectations about the outer limits of what can be achieved.

 With an ESP32, scanning for BSS and for BLE can’t happen in parallel (same radio is used).
 - a BSS scan takes 4 seconds.